Massachusetts Instrumental and Choral Conductors Association

 The Massachusetts Instrumental and Choral Conductors Association (MICCA) is a sanctioning body for marching band field contests in the state of Massachusetts.
 Previous championships were held at Bowditch Field in Framingham, Massachusetts, Cawley Memorial Stadium in Lowell, Massachusetts, and Veterans Memorial Stadium in Lawrence, Massachusetts.
 Championships are now held at Veterans Memorial Stadium in Quincy, Massachusetts.
-Its current President is Mike Keough.
-Previous presidents included Dave Gresko and Steven Yavarow.
+Its current President is Ryan DeWolfe.
+Previous presidents included Dave Gresko, Steven Yavarow, and Mike Keough.

 Yavarow is quoted in 2012 as saying that he had been president since 2003.

 MICCA Festivals were canceled in April 2020 due to the 2019-2020 coronavirus pandemic.

 Marching Band Scoring Criteria

 The Marching Band festivals are scored individually per group.
 Each groups is graded in 5 categories, receiving a score between 1 and 5 stars in each category.
 The categories are: